CochinoChingon/sucias/_posts/2022-05-30-harsh-realities.md

 ---
-title: Skills
+title: Harsh Realities
-date: 2022-03-28
+date: 2022-05-30
-excerpt: "My take on skills as to how it applies to being a better male in today's climate"
+excerpt: "Why are we here?
+No, this isn't a philosophical episode"
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5
-categories:
-  - soapbox
 ---
-<iframe src='https://open.spotify.com/embed/episode/6kdgtL4DxZyKM2AqwbbKuA' width='80%' height='232' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>
+<iframe src='https://open.spotify.com/embed/episode/2ZkKMEpR7vo886MkWHcrgK' width='80%' height='232' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>

-Today's conversation is about skills and my view as to how it applies to being a better male in today's climate.
-It's part 4 of the Askmen.com article How to Be a Man's Man in a Culture That Hates Masculinity.
-Although this week's paragraph misses the mark, in my opinion.
+Why are we here?
+No, this isn't a philosophical episode.
+But it is another personal one, in part, realizing that I've been in Reno longer than I was in San Antonio.
+Also, I'm going to introduce a cast of characters that I'll likely be talking more about in future episodes

 # Show links